Saturday, June 6th - Sunday, June 7th, 2026

 - Time Limit:

-- The length of a game will be seven innings or 65 minutes for pool play (round robin) and double elimination games.
-After 65 minutes, the umpire shall announce that teams will finish the current inning and play one more.
-The last inning shall be played with unlimited This rule is designed to allow 1 hour and 10 minutes for a game, which is ample time to play 7 innings.
-The time limit for championship/ medal games will be 70 minutes.
-Tie games after seven innings or at the end of regulation time will continue until one team is ahead after the completion of any subsequent inning using the International tie-breaker rule.
+- The length of a game will be seven innings or 55 minutes for all games of the tournament (whichever comes first).
+Once the umpire announces that teams will finish the current inning and play one more, the last inning shall be played with unlimited runs.
+Tie games after seven innings or at the end of regulation time will continue until one team is ahead after the completion of any subsequent inning using the international tie-breaker rule.

 - Base Overrun: